Table of Contents

 Overview

 When running a business, it's important to understand your profitability.
 There are many factors that go into making a profit, including your pricing, labor costs, and expenses.
-To make sure that you are staying on track, job costing is available on one-off jobs where you can see your profit margin, profit, and total price.
+To make sure that you are staying on track, job costing is available on both one-off and recurring jobs where you can see your profit margin, profit, and total price.

 Your profitability is calculated using: